Published on

 Checking the GPU you have

-Usually, laptop with NVIDIA GPU already preinstalled with NVIDIA drivers along with NVIDIA Control Panel.
+Usually, a laptop with an NVIDIA GPU already has NVIDIA drivers preinstalled along with the NVIDIA Control Panel.
 So, open that to see your GPU version.

 Nvidia Control Panel Driver